jeffThompson/CreativeProgramming1/Assignments/Week04_Clocks.md

 * The [Debian Social Contract](https://www.debian.org/social_contract) and [*What Does Free Mean?*](https://www.debian.org/intro/free)
 * Creative Commons' [*License Considerations*](https://creativecommons.org/share-your-work/licensing-considerations/)

-Optional, but you might also want to check out:
+Optional, but you might also want to check out, most all of which are in the `Readings` folder:

-* Gabriella Coleman's excellent book [*Coding Freedome*](http://gabriellacoleman.org/Coleman-Coding-Freedom.pdf) (available free online as a PDF)
+* Gabriella Coleman's excellent book [*Coding Freedom*](http://gabriellacoleman.org/Coleman-Coding-Freedom.pdf) (available free online as a PDF)
-* *Computer Lib/Dream Machines* by Ted Nelson (in the `Readings` folder)
+* *Computer Lib/Dream Machines* by Ted Nelson
-* *Two Bits: The Cultural Significance of Free Software* by Christopher Kelty (also in the `Readings` folder)
+* *Two Bits: The Cultural Significance of Free Software* by Christopher Kelty
 * [*The Debian Manifesto*](https://www.debian.org/doc/manuals/project-history/ap-manifesto.en.html#sA.2)
 * Richard Stallman's [*Motives for Writing Free Software*](https://www.gnu.org/philosophy/fs-motives.html)
 * [*Introduction to Linux: A Brief History of Linux*](http://www.tldp.org/LDP/gs/node3.html)
-* And a few other random PDfs in this week's `Readings` folder...
+* And a few other random PDfs, stuffed in this week's `Readings` folder...

 Think about how sharing code fits into your view of ownership and making money, and write up a short response (2-3 paragraphs) and publish it as an "issue" here, like you did in the first week.
 Title your issue `Firstname Lastname: Open Source Response`.
 Be specific!
 Why does the idea of open source and free software appeal to you, or why do you find it difficult to get behind?